expresspigeon/blog/src/content/posts/2013/add-expresspigeon-subscription-form-to-wordpress-in-minutes.md

-Title: Add An Email Subscription Form To Wordpress In Minutes
-Date: 2013-11-19 12:19
-Author: Paul Jorgensen

 Here at ExpressPigeon, we are constantly searching for ways to improve your email subscription process.
 We understand that adding a subscription form to a Wordpress blog or site can be a pain, so we